ashkan-rahdar/TradingBot101/docs/guideline.md

 - [x] chosen timeframes

 **general**:
-- [ ] make any requst try and catch.
+- [x] make any requst try and catch.
-- [ ] use async and await for handeling requests.
+- [x] use async and await for handeling requests.
 - [ ] adding MD in project for documentation of project.
-- [ ] immigiration from .ipynb to .py
+- [x] immigiration from .ipynb to .py

 # Add
 **Position_Manager**:
-- [ ] open validate DPs positions
+- [ ] open valid DPs positions
   - [ ] set accurate vol
 - [ ] Merging timeframes
 - [ ] cancel invalid flag's and Dp's positions